 Snow Skills

 Snow skills covers beginner and intermediate mountaineering skills beginning with dressing appropriately for the weather and workload, pressure breathing and using the rest step, kicking steps and climbing in balance when on snow, and efficient pacing that allows us to climb comfortably.
 Additionally, you will learn crampon techniques, and how to self-arrest using an ice ax in case of a fall.
 Learn and practice the skills you will need to begin climbing mountains such as Pahto (Mt.
 Adams) and Loowit (St. Helens).
-This class takes place on the slopes of Mt.
-Tahoma (Rainier) and can offer inspiring views of the surrounding peaks, along with the chance to learn and recreate as part of a professional, safety focused, and fun group.

 Highlights